somebox/radio-retrofit-asc-tuner/esphome/automations/README.md

    - While playing, the display should show the station/track info
    - Long text should auto-scroll on the 18-character display

-4. **Test playlist mode:**
+4. **Test browse mode:**
-   - Press the "BROWSE PLAYLISTS" button
+   - Press the Memory button to enter Browse Mode
-   - Check ESPHome logs for "Received playlist data"
+   - Encoder should scroll through all favorites
-   - Encoder should scroll through playlists
+   - Press encoder to play selected item

 ## Troubleshooting